All Episodes

 But for, this is why I talk about anomalies, right?

-For a few decades had this anomaly that sort of broke that perception of peer status, cut into marriage.
+For a few decades, had this anomaly that sort of broke that perception of peer status, cut into marriage.

-So I'll actually jump off on sort of one other thing you mentioned, though, that I think is, is interesting.
+So I'll actually jump off on sort of one other thing you mentioned, though, that I think is interesting.

-I could make this a lot worse.
+AI could make this a lot worse.

 Yes, there's going to be people who are sort of totally addicted to AI.